 Geography of Maui

-Maui comprises two significant volcanoes that are connected via a low-lying isthmus.
+Maui comprises two significant volcanoes that connect via a low-lying isthmus.
 Haleakala is the larger of the two volcanic mountains.
 The other is extinct and named West Maui Volcano.
 Haleakala is not gone, but the last time it erupted was more than two centuries ago.

 - Ornate Butterflyfish